Season 5, Ep 48 - Chronicler (w/Richard Kind & Erin Kief Live from SF Sketchfest)

 And I think they're all going to say it in unison.
 Yeah, they're all going to say it at the same time.

-So go ahead and just start your assassin's creed.
+So go ahead and just start your Assassin's Creed.

-Oh, hold on a second, I gotta write this down.
+I got to write this down.

 I heard one rutabaga and a lot of watermelons.
+Yeah.

-Yeah, that's the thing, you know, they were saying, I don't know if you guys caught it, but some part of that,
+That's the thing, you know, they were saying, I don't know if you guys caught it, but some part of that,

-there are a lot of parts of it that I have no idea what it was, but some of that was watermelon, watermelon, watermelon.
+there are a lot of parts of it that I have no idea what it was.
+But some of that was watermelon, watermelon, watermelon.

 That's what's tricky about assassins.
+They can be any.

 Well, that's part of the Assassin's Creed, which was written by Anne Rind.

-That was objectively good.
+was objectively good.

-I've heard much like a blacksmith
+I've heard, much like a blacksmith

-Any way you want with a T and use some O's.
 And it can mean anything you want, and people will get it wrong.

 Wow.